zainab-a8/urban-lamp/README.md

 * Automatic startup feature
 * Standard profiles
 * Custom profiles
+* Automatic turn on and off times
 * Real-time color, intensity and dim level indicators
 * A widget to toggle the filter
+* A shortcut to toggle the filter
 * Automatically lower the screen brightness as long as the filter is running
 * Material design
 * Dark and light theme